-Below is our Spring 2022 field trip schedule.
-You can view the AAS Field Trip schedule and descriptions/details on each field trip in our Google calendar (below) and on our Facebook page.
+Below is our current field trip schedule.
+View the schedule and descriptions/details on each field trip in our Google calendar (below) and on our Facebook page.

 Difficulty: 2 (Walking over uneven ground or distances of 1-2 miles)

 Sunday, 9/10/23 at 8:00 am – Loblolly Woods North with Matt Hitchings

 Meet trip leader Matt Hitchings at 8:00 am at the parking lot at 1039-1077 NW 31st Drive, Gainesville.
 Trailhead coordinates: (29.65987, -82.36934).
 In this field trip to this under-birded gem close to central Gainesville, we will be on the lookout for departing summer residents and migrating warblers and thrushes.
 Loblolly Woods is one of ten parks that makes up the Hogtown Creek Greenway, and birding next to Possum Creek will allow us some good views of birds.
 The trail is muddy in parts but accessible, especially once we reach the boardwalk.
 Depending on timing, we may cross 8th Avenue to explore Loblolly Woods South after we complete a loop along the creek and down the boardwalk.
 Mosquitoes are prevalent, but most of the trail is in the shade, so bring bug spray but sunscreen is not a must.